islam-kamel/twitter-clone/README.md

 ### Step #5

-- open your github account
+- open your GitHub account
 - go to your repos and open twitter-clone repo
 - create new pull request